andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-24-gelfands-algebra-chunk-23-embedding-progressions.md

 ## Tricks Arising
 ### When Proving Equalities, Remember Fundamentals
-We knew above that our equality was actually an inequality because we remembered (prodded by Gelfand I'll admit) that there are some fundamental truisms about odd and even numbers and what you get when you multiply them.
+We knew above that our equality was actually an inequality because we remembered {% sidenote 'sn-id-whatever' "Prodded by Gelfand I'll admit" %} that there are some fundamental truisms about odd and even numbers and what you get when you multiply them.
 There are probably others which are equally useful but I've not had to use them in a problem yet:

  * dividing by zero giving "undefined" is one likely candidate,
  * anything multiplied by zero being zero being another,
  * and multiplication of positive and negative numbers being the last that I can think of.

 ## Revisiting Problem 204
-It was super-useful to define the terms in terms [still sic] of each other in Problem 205.
+It was super-useful to define the terms in terms{% sidenote 'sn-id-whatever' "Still [sic]" %} of each other in Problem 205.
 Could we have made things simpler for ourselves by taking a similar approach in Problem 204?

 $$\frac{1}{3} = \frac{1}{5} + (n \cdot x)$$